spatialos/UnrealGDK/README.md

 ## How to run:

 - Build the engine fork, which can be found at `https://github.com/improbable/UnrealEngine`.
-Make sure to check out the right branch.
+Make sure to check out the `UnrealEngine417_NUF` branch.
 - Set UNREAL_HOME environment variable to the engine fork location.
 - Set the uproject to use the engine fork.
 - `spatial worker build --target=local`
 - `spatial local launch`
 - Launch PIE with dedicated server + 1 player.

-The interop code and schema generated for marshalling updates/RPCs is committed directly to the source tree in `workers/unreal/Game/Source/NUF/NUF/Generated` and `schema/improbable/unreal/generated` respectively, so the commandlet is not required to be re-run unless the code generator is changed.
+The interop code and schema generated for marshalling updates/RPCs is committed directly to the source tree in `workers/unreal/Game/Source/SpatialGDK/Generated` and `schema/improbable/unreal/generated` respectively, so the commandlet is not required to be re-run unless the code generator is changed.

-Also provided are two non-load balanced launch scripts to assist in developing. 'one_worker_test.json' tests that managed workers launch correctly and ensures entities will never cross worker boundaries. 'two_worker_test.json' provides a static worker boundary between two workers to assist entity migration testing.
+Also provided are two non-load balanced launch scripts to assist in developing. 'one_worker_test.json' tests that managed workers launch correctly and ensures entities will never cross worker boundaries. 'two_worker_test.json' provides a static non-overlapping worker boundary between two workers to assist entity migration testing.
+As worker boundaries don't overlap, workers have no knowledge of entities authoritative on other workers.
+This is something we'll be addressing in future updates.

 ## Current focus:
 We are currently implementing cross-server actor transfers.